Urban-Hacker/UnderscoreMeansPrivate/Documentation.md

     extends Node
     ...

-> ⚠️ Be aware that this enable the specific script to access any variable from any other script
+> ⚠️ Be aware that this enable the specific script to access any variable from any other script, thus bypassing any type of protection set in other files.